 - Paperback ISBN:

-Allen N. Berger is the H. Montague Osteen, Jr., Professor in Banking and Finance and Ph.D. coordinator of the Finance Department, Moore School of Business, and Carolina Distinguished Professor, University of South Carolina; Senior Fellow, Wharton Financial Institutions Center; Fellow, European Banking Center; and Secretary/Treasurer, Financial Intermediation Research Society.
-He also currently serves on the editorial boards of six professional finance journals.
-In addition, Professor Berger is past editor of the Journal of Money, Credit, and Banking and has co-edited six special issues of various professional journals and both editions of the Oxford Handbook of Banking.
+Allen N. Berger is the H. Montague Osteen, Jr., Professor in Banking and Finance in the Finance Department, Darla Moore School of Business, University of South Carolina, since 2008.
+He is also Ph.D. coordinator of the Finance Department, and Carolina Distinguished Professor of the University.
+Outside the University, he is currently Vice President of the Financial Intermediation Research Society (FIRS), and will be its 2021 Conference Coordinator, and 2022 Program Chair and President.
+He is also Senior Fellow at the Wharton Financial Institutions Center and Fellow of the European Banking Center, and serves on the editorial boards of eight professional finance and economics journals.
+Professor Berger was editor of the Journal of Money, Credit, and Banking from 1994-2001, has co-edited seven special issues of various professional journals, and has co-organized a number of professional research conferences.
+He also co-edited all three editions of the Oxford Handbook of Banking, 2010, 2015, and 2019.
 His research covers a variety of topics related to financial institutions.
-He is co-author of Bank Liquidity Creation and Financial Crises (Elsevier).
-He has published over 100 professional articles in refereed journals, including papers in top finance journals, Journal of Finance, Journal of Financial Economics, Review of Financial Studies, and Journal of Financial and Quantitative Analysis; top economics journals, Journal of Political Economy, American Economic Review, and Journal of Monetary Economics; and other top professional business journals, Managerial Science and Journal of Business; and over 30 other non-refereed publications.
-Professor Berger was Senior Economist from 1989 to 2008 and Economist from 1982-1989 at the Board of Governors of the Federal Reserve System.
+He is co-author of Bank Liquidity Creation and Financial Crises (2016, Elsevier), as well as TARP and other Bank Bailouts and Bail-Ins around the World: Connecting Wall Street, Main Street, and the Financial System (2020, Elsevier).
+He has published over 150 professional articles, including well over 100 in refereed journals.
+These include papers in top finance journals, Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Review of Finance, Journal of Financial Intermediation and Journal of Corporate Finance; top economics journals, Journal of Political Economy, American Economic Review, Review of Economics and Statistics, and Journal of Monetary Economics; and other top professional business journals, Management Science, Journal of Business, and European Journal of Operational Research.
+His research has been cited over 80,000 times according to Google Scholar, including 27 different articles with over 1,000 citations.
+He has given invited keynote addresses on five continents, and has been a visiting scholar at several Federal Reserve Banks and central banks of other nations.
+Professor Berger received the University of South Carolina Educational Foundation Award for Research in Professional Schools for 2018, and was named Professor of the Year for 2015-2016 by the Darla Moore School of Business Doctoral Students Association.
+He also has won a number of best paper awards from different journals and finance conferences.
+He was Secretary/Treasurer, Financial Intermediation Research Society (FIRS) from 2008-2016; and Senior Economist from 1989 to 2008 and Economist from 1982-1989 at the Board of Governors of the Federal Reserve System.
 He received a Ph.D. in Economics from the University of California, Berkeley in 1983, and a B.A. in Economics from Northwestern University in 1976.

 Moore School of Business, University of South Carolina, Columbia, SC, USA

-Raluca A. Roman is an economist at the Federal Reserve Bank of Philadelpha.
-She joined the Fed in June 2015, following the completion of her Ph.D. in Finance at University of South Carolina.
-Raluca also holds an M.B.A. with concentration in Finance from University of Bridgeport, and a B.A. in Economics from Alexandru Ioan Cuza University (Romania).
-Raluca's research areas include a variety of topics related to banking and financial institutions (including bank government bailouts, internationalization, and corporate governance) and corporate finance.
-She has presented her research and discussed the research of others at various regulatory and finance conferences, is a co-author of two articles in the Journal of Financial and Quantitative Analysis and one in Management Science and has received three awards for her papers at conferences.
-She also has over 7 years of professional experience in banking and corporate finance and worked for top international organizations like UBS Investment Bank and MasterCard International, where she won various awards.
+Raluca A. Roman is a Senior Economist at the Federal Reserve Bank of Philadelphia since July 2018.
+From 2015-2018, she was a Research Economist at Federal Reserve Bank of Kansas City.
+She holds a Ph.D. in Finance from University of South Carolina; an M.B.A. with a concentration in Finance from University of Bridgeport, and a B.A. in Economics from Alexandru Ioan Cuza University (Romania).
+Dr. Roman’s research interests include topics related to banking and financial institutions (including bank government bailouts and bail-ins, bank stress tests, internationalization, and corporate governance), consumer finance (including retail credit, consumer behavior, and consumer market trends), corporate finance, and international finance.
+She has published three articles in the Journal of Financial and Quantitative Analysis, one in Management Science, two in the Journal of Financial Intermediation, one in Journal of Money, Credit, and Banking, one in Financial Management, one in Journal of Corporate Finance, one in Journal of Banking and Finance, one book chapter in the “Handbook of Finance and Development” and one book chapter in the “Oxford Handbook of Banking,” and has received four awards for her papers at conferences.
+She is co-authoring the book “TARP and other Bank Bailouts and Bail-Ins around the World: Connecting Wall Street, Main Street, and the Financial System” (2020, Elsevier).
+Her research has been presented and she has discussed the research of others at numerous finance and regulatory conferences.
+She has more than seven years of professional experience in banking and corporate finance, and has worked for top international organizations like UBS Investment Bank and MasterCard International, where she won various awards.